*As of April 2nd, 2018, the passport acceptance fee increased from $25 to $35.

 Also, the Department of State won’t issue a passport for a child under the age of 16 without the consent of both parents.
 To meet this requirement, both parents must appear in person at the passport office with the child.
 If both parents can’t be there, you can provide the appropriate document from the list below to demonstrate that the other parent consents to the passport being issued or to show why consent is not needed.

-Infographic on 8 steps to apply for a child's passport
+8 steps for getting a child passport

 Here are the specific steps to apply for a child’s passport: